 Integrate search into your app

-If your web application deals with a lot of content, it might be a good idea to let your users search it.
+If your app deals with a lot of content, it might be a good idea to let your users search for it.

 Table of contents